mwahabk/Honeypot-Ethics-Review/README.md

 ## Repository Context

-This dataset was created to support a PhD literature review examining the ethics gap in honeypot research.
+This dataset was created to support a literature review examining the ethics gap in honeypot research.
 The central research question is:

 > *To what extent do existing honeypot systems — both in academic research and open-source practice — address ethical dimensions such as IRB oversight, informed consent, data governance, and responsible deception?*